Last Updated on February 4, 2023 by Bert-Jan Schilthuis-Ihrig

 Group boards became much less popular in 2020, when Pinterest stopped encouraging creators to pin content from other creators (or to keep it to a minimum).
 Hashtags went out of style somewhere in the fog of the pandemic as well.

 And while I’m on my soapbox, I don’t recommend you try to buy your way to a higher follower count either.
+Buying Pinterest followers seems like a quick fix but getting a bunch of cheap Pinterest followers won’t get you anywhere.
 Ads on Pinterest (AKA promoted pins) CAN bring you some follower growth, but it’s not sustainable.
-You can get followers on Pinterest for free by using the system the way it was designed to be used.
+You can gain targeted Pinterest followers for free by using the system the way it was designed to be used.

 Half-baked tips, outdated information and flat-out bad advice about Pinterest marketing really creams my corn.